Seventeen Mile Rocks

 What is the weighted average housing cost based on tenure mix in the suburb of Seventeen Mile Rocks?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,420.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,420.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,156/month, and renters paying $1,840/month.

 How affordable is housing in the suburb of Seventeen Mile Rocks relative to local incomes?